 - Decades of experience handling injury claims

-- Personalize approach tailored to suit each individual case
+- Personalized approach tailored to each individual case

 - Attention to detail when investigating commercial truck crashes

 - Familiarity with state and federal laws that apply to commercial truck accidents

 - Effective negotiation skills when dealing with insurance companies and trucking companies

-- Exceptional courtroom tactics when taking a truck accident lawsuit to trial
+- Exceptional courtroom tactics when taking a lawsuit to trial

 Notable truck accident settlements and verdicts